A lot or a little?

 Is it any good?

-TOUCHBACK looks like a sports drama that leads up to the big game, but there's much more at stake in than just bragging rights.
+This predictable movie looks like a sports drama that leads up to the big game, but there's much more at stake than just bragging rights.
 Scott isn't only playing to win, but rather to determine what's important to him and how he wants his life to turn out.
 Really, this uplifting film is more of a second-chance story about a man who gets to redo the most important moments of his life and make some significant changes.
 Will he revise history?

 Families can talk about Scott's choices.
 Given the chance to change his life, why do you think he makes the decisions he makes?
 Would you have done anything differently?